Turning Compassion into Real-World Action

 hands-on service

 Experiential service projects, designed with input from nonprofit partners, help students turn compassion into action.
-Students are empowered to have a meaningful impact on their local community, while strengthening self-efficacy along the way.
+Students are empowered to have a meaningful impact on their local community, while strengthening self-efficacy and sense of agency along the way.

 Using service as the central tenet, students engage in reflection activities throughout and connect their service learning experiences to their own context.
-From grade-level math and science extensions to destigmatizing social issues through peer discussions, students will reinforce academic and social-emotional learning applications.
+From grade-level math and science extensions to destigmatizing social issues through peer discussions, students will reinforce academic and social-emotional learning applications — seeing how their actions make a real difference.

 Food Insecurity & Nutrition